syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 {% endhighlight %}
 {% endtabs %}

-N> Similarly, the UI for swiping left can be customized by using the `SfListView.EndSwipeTemplate`.
+N> Similarly, the UI for swiping from right to left or bottom to top in vertical or horizontal Orientation can be customized by using the `SfListView.EndSwipeTemplate`.

 N> The Swipe Template is mandatory to perform swiping in the `SfListView`.